helgitrump/rsterm/README.md

 # rsterm
-rsterm is a terminal program designed for data communication through serial port.
+Terminal program designed for data communication through a serial port.
+It is Written in C# and Windows Forms.